-Rampant costs and a growing shortage of qualified resources spur many Western businesses into looking for ways to optimize their ROI and improving the quality of their app development process.
+Rampant costs and a growing shortage of qualified resources spur many Western businesses into looking for ways to optimize their ROI and improve the quality of their app development process.

-Software outsourcing is a widely known business phenomenon and a prodigious number of both US and other Western businesses have managed to find the happy medium between curbing their development costs and retaining, or, oftentimes, even further improving the quality of their software development.
+Software outsourcing is a widely known business phenomenon.
+Due to this business model, a prodigious number of both US and other Western businesses have managed to find the happy medium between curbing their development costs and retaining, or, even, further improving the quality of their software development.

-While examples are truly aplenty, those of Nextiva, SimCorp, Samsung, and other world-leading industry heavyweights and major companies should be sufficient to admit that launching R & D centers in well-known offshore locations can be a valid and logical way to optimize part of your operations, or develop a mission-critical business software application.
+While examples are truly aplenty, those of Nextiva, SimCorp, Samsung, and other world-leading companies should be sufficient to admit that launching R & D centers in well-known offshore locations can be a valid and logical way to optimize part of your operations, or develop a mission-critical software application.
 However, in most instances, setting up offshore R &D facilities of one’s own either makes no sense, or can just be overly cumbersome.
 Incidentally, outsourcing can be the answer.

 There is only one question remaining: where to one look to find an outsourcing arrangement that will really do the trick for you?

-Procuring something that is more than just a nifty printed shirt, or a new camera you can take with you when going on this year’s vacay, is always associated with an entire range of limitations.
-These limitations include the availability of after-sale service, cost of delivery, compliance with your local standards and regulations, and multiple other things that can hamper your choice.
+Procuring something that is more than just a nifty printed shirt, or a new camera for an upcoming vacation, is always associated with an entire range of limitations.
+These limitations include the availability of after-sale service, cost of delivery, compliance with your local standards and regulations, and multiple other factors that can hamper your choice.

-Despite the existence of gargantuan competition from several universally known software outsourcing locations, which sport big-time cost savings as a bargaining chip, and whose IT leviathans employ thousands of IT developers across international borders, Eastern Europe has managed to affirm its position as an immensely popular global outsourcing destination.
+Despite the gargantuan competition from several universally known software outsourcing locations, which sport big-time cost savings as a bargaining chip and whose IT leviathans employ thousands of IT developers across international borders, Eastern Europe has managed to affirm its position as an immensely popular global outsourcing destination.
 Moreover, it has become the immediate, natural choice for vast numbers of Western-European businesses, thrilled to find easily controllable, dependable, and cost-effective outsourcing arrangements next door.
-Some of the newly found synergy has proven to be especially productive.
-One of the more illustrative examples of this is Ukraine’s having become the UK’s top software outsourcing destination (according to the 2017 Global Outsourcing 100 listing, published by the IAOP industry Association).
+Some of the newly found synergies have proven to be especially productive.
+One of the more illustrative examples of this is Ukraine having become the UK’s top software outsourcing destination (according to the 2020 Global Outsourcing 100 listing, published by the IAOP industry Association).

 However, Eastern Europe is not an outsourcing lure only for its Western sister.
 Over the last 10 years, we have observed a colossal avalanche of software development projects coming to Ukraine from the United States, Canada, Israel, and, over the last couple of years, from Australia, which, has, traditionally, been regarded as a bonanza market for South-East-Asian software development firms.
 The same should be the case for Poland, the Czech Republic, Bulgaria, Hungary, and other Eastern-European countries.

-Nowadays, the CEE region successfully competes with its much bigger overseas rivals that, in particular, include such popular outsourcing locations, known to have many well-established IT providers, as South Asia (including, certainly, India that has an IT industry, generating an eye-popping $ 150 billion in revenue annually) and South-East Asia (with over a million people employed in the IT & BPO outsourcing industry in the Philippines alone).
+Nowadays, the CEE region successfully competes with its much bigger overseas IT rivals.
+The latter, in particular, include such popular outsourcing locations, known to have many well-established IT providers, as South Asia (including, certainly, India, whose IT industry generates an eye-popping US$ 177 billion in revenue annually) and South-East Asia (with over a million people employed in the IT & BPO outsourcing industry in the Philippines alone).

-So, what are the factors that have helped Central and Eastern Europe to emerge as a global IT outsourcing destination, and can your business benefit from the presence of these factors too if you start looking to outsource?
+So, what are the factors that have helped Central and Eastern Europe emerge as a global IT outsourcing destination?
+And can your business benefit from the presence of these factors if you start looking to outsource?

-As a team, which has been engaged in the provision of software outsourcing services and interacting with clients from different parts of the world (Western Europe, the US, the Middle East) for what seems to be forever now, we can point out the following combination of factors you may want to take into account while considering IT outsourcing to Eastern Europe:
+As a team that has been engaged in providing software outsourcing services to clients from different parts of the world (Western Europe, the US, and the Middle East) for what seems to be forever now, we can point out the following combination of factors you may want to take into account while considering IT outsourcing to Eastern Europe:

 - 1 -

-If you are based in Western Europe, outsourcing to Eastern Europe can be especially attractive for you because, in most instances, the nearshoring outsourcing model seems to be proving to be more efficient than offshore outsourcing.
+If you are based in Western Europe, outsourcing to Eastern Europe can be especially attractive for you because, in most instances, the nearshore outsourcing model seems to be proving more efficient than the offshore outsourcing one.

 Firstly, nearshoring allows easy travel along what is, often, a familiar route.
-You can, thus, have better control over your project’s implementation by visiting your nearshore development team more often.
+You can, thus, have better control over the implementation of your project by visiting your nearshore development team more often.

-Another important reason for Western-European IT and other companies to outsource their app development to CEE providers of bespoke software is that the advent of the increasingly popular Cloud has altered the very nature of project delivery.
-And this bears considering if the project you want to outsource is Cloud-related: while previously software could be developed elsewhere and then just transferred to you and installed on your end, presently, you need to ensure its continuous delivery.
+Another important reason for Western-European businesses to outsource their app development to CEE custom software providers is that the advent of the increasingly popular Cloud has altered the very nature of project delivery.
+And this bears considering if the project you want to outsource is Cloud-based: while, previously, software could be developed elsewhere and then just transferred to you and installed on your end, presently, you need to ensure its continuous delivery.

-As you can imagine, this process is bound to be encumbered with a great many hurdles unless you have the ability to be constantly in contact with your external development team.
-Thus, from this angle, nearshore outsourcing can be a much better option than a faraway offshore development alternative too.
+As you can imagine, this process can be encumbered with a great many hurdles unless you have the ability to be constantly in contact with your external development team.
+Thus, from this angle too, nearshore outsourcing can be a much better option than a faraway offshore development alternative.

 - 2 -

-Sooner or later, everyone has to admit that a time zone is inevitably one of the most important determining factors in choosing an offshore custom software outsourcing partner.
-After all, there are talented, and, to a varying degree, affordable offshore software developers in many countries of the world, but if you can barely ever talk with your offshore development team because either you or them are fast asleep, this kind of an outsourcing arrangement is unlikely to take off, or last long.
+Sooner or later, everyone has to admit that a time zone is, inevitably, one of the most important determining factors in the selection of a custom software outsourcing partner.
+After all, there are talented and, to a varying degree, affordable offshore software developers in many countries of the world.
+However, if you can barely ever talk with your offshore development team because either you, or they are fast asleep, this kind of an outsourcing arrangement is unlikely to take off, or last long.

-We may be wrong, but we’ve never heard of any Western-European company outsourcing its app development to, for example, Vietnam, a country, which, reportedly, has many good software developers and companies.
+We may be wrong, but we’ve never heard of any Western-European company outsourcing its app development to, for example, Vietnam, a country, which, reportedly, has many good software developers.

 As far as Australia is concerned, the EET time zone is, even, more suitable for Aussie companies than for North-American ones, as it allows a longer working time overlap.